-Running Water Creek gets it's name from the Running Water Creek that runs through the property.
-Originally, Cherokee war chief Dragging Canoe lived at Running Water.
-He and his Cherokee followers were opposed to European-American settlement in their lands so they moved to more distant areas of the frontier to avoid the Americans.
-The community of Whiteside developed later at this site, named for a major railway investor, Colonel James Whiteside.
-Shortly before the Civil War, a railway was constructed in this area, which Colonel Whiteside was a major stockholder.
-It took over construction of what is known as Whiteside Tunnel in 1858.
-After the tunnel was abandoned, because of changes in rail standards and patterns of use, it was donated in 1968 to the Tennessee Valley Railroad Museum.
+After the Cherokee were removed, the Chattanooga-Nashville Railroad was built.
+With the Tennessee Valley being rich in coal deposits, the railroad was built to move the coal and iron being mined.
+The community of Whiteside developed at this site, named for a major railway investor, Colonel James Whiteside.
+It took over the construction of what is known as the Whiteside Tunnel in 1858.
+After the tunnel was abandoned, because of changes in rail standards and patterns of use, it was donated to the Tennessee Valley Railroad Museum in 1968.
 The Whiteside Tunnel was listed on the National Register of Historic Places in 1978, as NRHP 78002595.
 The tunnel can still be seen along GA-299.
-The Whiteside trestle bridge was constructed on another part of the route.
-Confederate troops destroyed it during the Civil War, but Union forces rebuilt the Whiteside trestle in 1863, for what was then known as the Nashville & Chattanooga Railroad.
-This structure washed away in a flood in 1867, and the next bridge lasted until 1924.
+The Running Water Trestle Bridge was constructed on another part of the route in Whiteside.
+Confederate troops destroyed it during the Civil War, but Union forces rebuilt it in 1863.
+This structure than washed away in a flood in 1867, and the next bridge lasted until 1924 when it was rebuilt into what is still in use today.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.